 Much has changed in Maine’s lobstering industry in the last three decades, yet it remains a colorful and central part of both the coastal landscape and Maine’s fishing economy.
-In this major permanent exhibit redesign and update, interactive technology will help visitors explore lobster biology and ecology, boats and engines, and modern traps and processing equipment.
+In this major permanent exhibit, interactive technology helps visitors explore lobster biology and ecology, boats and engines, and modern traps and processing equipment.
 A century of changes in lobster boat design is documented by examples from our historical working watercraft collection.
 The exhibit also portrays the increasingly complex roles of the modern lobsterman as harvester/scientist/business person, and the savvy needed to transport, market, and profit from a perishable seafood.
-With expertise from the Maine Lobsterman’s Association, University of Maine’s Darling Marine Center, the Gulf of Maine Research Institute and others, the new installation opened July 26, 2015.
+With expertise from the Maine Lobsterman’s Association, University of Maine’s Darling Marine Center, the Gulf of Maine Research Institute and others, the installation opened July 26, 2015.

 Exhibit Content Themes

 Lobster, a story of the way we eat – blending history, technology, economics and marketing

 Lobster, a lens on Maine – the history, culture, and geography of the Maine coast from which the lobster fishery has evolved

 Lobster fishing – evolution of gear, technology and working patterns, effects on families and communities

 Lobster science – marine biology, oceanography, ecology: new findings and the role of fishermen in today’s research

 Lobster 101 – lobster facts, foibles, fables throughout history, folklore, and literature